 A Product Manager at Spotify is not going to be able to take one of these platforms and say “we don’t need developers anymore, I’ve got this!”

 What the no code movement means for Product Managers is more options to explore, and more freedom to build things for themselves.
 It’s especially handy for those who are working on a side project, as it gives you the opportunity to play around and build something for yourself, or to quickly launch your project without needing to spend money hiring a developer.

-In terms of how it’ll be used in the workplace, that remains to be seen.
-Platforms such as Airtable are already widely used by Product Managers to find solutions to their problems behind the scenes.
-But it’s highly unlikely that at top tech companies anything other than engineers will be in charge of building the products used by millions of people.
+In the workplace, these platforms are already being widely used by Product Managers to find solutions to their problems behind the scenes.
+But it’s impossible that at top tech companies anything other than engineers will be in charge of building the products used by millions of people.

 You might also be interested in: Why Becoming a PM Without a Technical Background Is Possible